 Alongside running a full run once a week, there are other reasons Gearset might decide to do a full run:

-For every backup run, Gearset first fetches all metadata (as long as it's supported by the metadata API).
+For every backup run, Gearset first fetches all the metadata that's included in the filter (as long as it's supported by the metadata API).
 You'll use this snapshot when running a metadata restore.

 High frequency backups